Quality-Assurance-DAO/Cyclic-Possible-World-Semantics-Governance-Token/README.md

 - Timeline: view transition history and a table of recent transitions
 - Data: inspect and download JSON artifacts (`examples/`)

+### Deploy to Streamlit Community Cloud (JSON-only)

+1) Fork this repo on GitHub.
+2) In Streamlit Cloud, create a new app pointing to your fork and set the entrypoint to `dashboard/streamlit_app.py`.
+3) Deploy.
+The app reads/writes JSON under `examples/` on the app filesystem.

+Notes:
+- Streamlit Cloud’s filesystem is ephemeral; data may reset on redeploy/restart.
+This version intentionally uses JSON-only, no external DB.
+- Use the Overview tab’s “Initialize Example Graph” to (re)create example data.

 ## Repository Layout

 - `sim/` – core simulation modules